Introduction to Cluster Algebras. Chapters 4-5: Folding

 \begin{proof} Let $i,i'\in I$ and $j,j'\in J$.
 Let $g\in G$ be such that $g(j')=j$.
 Using conditions~\eqref{item:admissible-G2} and~\eqref{item:admissible-G4} of Definition~\ref{def:folding}, we get $b_{ij}b_{i'j'}=b_{ij}b_{g(i'),j}\ge 0$, as desired.
 The equivalence statements in the lemma follow by~\eqref{eq:B^G} together with condition~\eqref{item:admissible-G2}. \end{proof}

-For $Q$ a $G$-admissible quiver, condition~\eqref{item:admissible-G3} of Definition~\ref{def:folding} ensures (cf.\ [3] Exercise~\ref{ex:mut-simple}\eqref{ex:mut-commute}) that the result of mutating $Q$ at the vertices in a mutable $G$-orbit~$K$ does not depend on the order of mutations.
+For $Q$ a $G$-admissible quiver, condition~\eqref{item:admissible-G3} of Definition~\ref{def:folding} ensures (cf.\ [3] Exercise~\ref{ex:mut-simple}\eqref{ex:mut-commute}) that the result of mutating $Q$ at the set of all vertices in a mutable $G$-orbit~$K$ does not depend on the order of mutations.
 We will denote this composition of mutations by

 making sure to only use this notation when it is well defined.

 \begin{lemma} Let $Q$ be a $G$-admissible quiver, with $\tilde B=\tilde B(Q)$.
 Let $K$ be a mutable \hbox{$G$-orbit} [3] such that $\mu_K(Q)$ is also $G$-admissible.
 Then